pharmbio/ptp-project/manuscript/journal.md

 - [?]
 Press more on what we provide and what is new, and its implications (All)
 - [ ] Add URL to reference page (Jonathan?)
 - [ ] Make a short nice URL via pharmb.io and logo (Jonathan?)
-- [ ] Rerun with DrugBank data included
-  - [ ] Publish updated models on Zenodo
-- [ ] Make a packaged and "re-usable" pipeline?

 ## EAs suggestions

 - [ ] Add Bender CP refs
-- [ ] Add line of unity in calibration plots
+- [x] Add line of unity in calibration plots
 - [ ] Describe graph and colors in fig 5a
 - [ ] Write about color scale in fig 5b
 - [ ] Describe colors in fig 6

+## Project pre-publication todos (not tied to manuscript)

+- [ ] Rerun with DrugBank data included
+  - [ ] Publish updated models on Zenodo
+- [ ] Make a packaged and "re-usable" pipeline?

 ## On Hold